Welcome to Bio-RAMP Lab!

 Abstract

-Our work, in contrast, explores the under-explored area of African accent linguistics.
-We propose AccentFold, a method that utilizes learned accent embeddings to explore linguistic regularities between accents.
-Our exploratory analysis of AccentFold provides insights into the spatial relationships between accents and reveals that accent embeddings group together based on geographic and language family similarities, capturing phonological, and morphological regularities based on language families.
-Furthermore, we reveal two interesting relationships in some African accents that have been uncharacterized by the Ethnologue.
-Through empirical evaluation, we demonstrate the effectiveness of AccentFold by showing that selecting accent subsets for training based on AccentFold information outperforms random selection for zero shot ASR on target accents.
-With an average WER improvement of 3.5%, AccentFold presents a promising approach for improving ASR performance on accented speech, particularly in the context of African accents, where data scarcity and budget constraints pose significant challenges.
+Despite advancements in speech recognition, accented speech remains challenging.
+While previous approaches have focused on modeling techniques or creating accented speech datasets, gathering sufficient data for the multitude of accents, particularly in the African context, remains impractical due to their sheer diversity and associated budget constraints.
+To address these challenges, we propose AccentFold, a method that exploits spatial relationships between learned accent embeddings to improve downstream Automatic Speech Recognition (ASR).
+Our exploratory analysis of speech embeddings representing 100+ African accents reveals interesting spatial accent relationships highlighting geographic and genealogical similarities, capturing consistent phonological, and morphological regularities, all learned empirically from speech.
+Furthermore, we discover accent relationships previously uncharacterized by the Ethnologue.
+Through empirical evaluation, we demonstrate the effectiveness of AccentFold by showing that, for out-ofdistribution (OOD) accents, sampling accent subsets for training based on AccentFold information outperforms strong baselines with a relative WER improvement of 4.6%.
+AccentFold presents a promising approach for improving ASR performance on accented speech, particularly in the context of African accents, where data scarcity and budget constraints pose significant challenges.
 Our findings emphasize the potential of leveraging linguistic relationships to improve zero-shot ASR adaptation to target accents.
+Please find our code for this work here.1

-Approved for Who: a scoping review on Fairness in 500+ FDA-Approved AI Algorithms
+Approved for Who: a scoping review on Fairness in 629 FDA-Approved AI Algorithms

 Abstract